 The Racial, Economic, & Environmental Justice (REEJ) Research Cluster will work with the newly established Urban Institute for Racial, Economic, and Environmental Justice to examine racial, economic, and environmental inequalities, engage in transformative research, mobilize community-based efforts and encourage the design of practical social and economic solutions.
 REEJ’s central aim is coalition building, to remove barriers to success and uncover the ways in which the construct of race (and intersections of other identities with race) has led to cultural and structural disadvantage for Black, Indigenous, and People of Color.
 Those with questions or with interest in joining this research cluster should contact group leader Toko Oshio.

-The Urban Sustainability & Environmental Health (USEH) Research Cluster will drive scientific research among UM-Flint researchers, practitioners, and students, and their domestic and international partners, on critical urban and environmental health issues, ranging from sustainable and connected communities, to public health policy and resilient ecosystems.
-USEH hopes to become a focal point for information exchange and cooperation among faculty, graduate students, practitioners, and community partners in order to foster applied research and engage policy issues to improve our understanding of the interfaces among urban-environmental-health systems, and, ultimately, produce usable evidence, resulting from scientific publications and grant-funded projects, policy-makers can use to enhance the health of urban and natural areas.
-Those with questions or with interest in joining this research cluster should contact group leader Greg Rybarczyk.
+The Urban Sustainability & Environmental Health (USEH) Research Cluster drives scientific research among UM-Flint researchers, practitioners, and students, and their domestic and international partners, on critical urban and environmental health issues, ranging from sustainable and connected communities, to public health policy, resilient ecosystems, and technological sustainability solutions.
+USEH intends to be a focal point for the cooperation among faculty, graduate students, practitioners, and community partners to foster applied research and engage policy issues to improve our understanding of the interfaces among urban-environmental-health systems, and, ultimately, produce usable evidence, resulting from scientific publications and grant-funded projects, policy-makers can use to enhance the health of urban and natural areas.
+Those with questions or with interest in joining this research cluster should contact group leader Stephen Turner.